 - Be careful when choosing a contractor to make repairs.
 Before signing a contract, check references to make sure you are working with a reputable firm.

 For Louisiana policy holders, though, I disagree with the advice about only making temporary repairs before the adjuster visits your property and following the adjuster’s instructions for making permanent repairs.
 The truth is that the law allows you to make permanent repairs prior to the adjustment and still be reimbursed — so long as you properly document the damages.
 Under La.
 R.S.
 22:1892 and La.
 R.S.
-22:1973, property insurance carriers are required to make a written offer to pay your claim within 30 or 60 days of receiving “satisfactory proof of loss” or else have to pay the policyholder penalties and costs, in addition to paying the insurance claim itself.
+22:1973, known as bad faith statutes, property insurance carriers are required to make a written offer to pay your claim within 30 or 60 days of receiving “satisfactory proof of loss”.
+Otherwise the insurance companies have to pay the policyholder penalties and costs, in addition to paying the insurance claim itself.
 (The pertinent parts of the statutes are quoted below.)
 Also, Louisiana Supreme Court case precedents have made clear that satisfactory proof of loss does not require any formal type of proof.
 Proof of loss merely has to be “sufficient to fully apprise the insurer of the insured’s claims.”
 See, for example, Louisiana Bag Company v.
 Audobon Indmenity Company, 999 So.
-2d 1104 (La., 2008).
+2d 1104 (La., 2008) and this blog discussing it.
 This means that clear color pictures of the damages and repair receipts constitute satisfactory proof of loss, and so your property insurance carrier should reimburse you without delay.

 I represent policyholders in South Louisiana, North Louisiana, and Central Louisiana.
 I also represent policyholders nationwide through association with local counsel.
 If you need assistance with your claim, feel free to contact me for a complimentary case consultation.